temporalio/documentation/docs/production-readiness/develop.md

 ### Hosting your Codec Server

-Your Codec Server can be hosted at an organization-level or locally.
+Your Codec Server can be hosted at an organization level or locally.

 #### Organization-level hosting